Let's Learn Git!

 - Created by Branimir Georgiev and Marwan Rashed

-- Part of Code with Branko — practical tutorials for developers
+- Part of Code with Branko — practical tutorials for developers by heart

 - Pro Git Book — the definitive reference